-Related party loans totaling \$2.7 million, and convertible notes totaling \$1.0 million, are scheduled to become due prior to the Company earning any revenue from its operations.
+After factoring in the partial repayment of Smith Loan, as discussed above, remaining related party loans totaling \$1.4 million, and convertible debt instruments totaling \$5.6 million, are scheduled to become due prior to the Company earning any revenue from its operations.
+The Company cannot predict the timing and/or amount of Common Share conversions that may occur under these obligations.
 Accordingly, the Company may be required to raise additional capital by completing either debt or equity financing to satisfy its remaining obligations pursuant to these obligations.

-The Company has historically relied primarily on equity financings to satisfy its capital requirements, and will continue to depend heavily upon equity capital to finance its activities.
-The Company may pursue debt financing in the medium term if it is able to procure same on terms more favorable to the available equity financing.
+The Company has historically relied primarily on equity financings, and more recently convertible debt financings, to satisfy its capital requirements, and will continue to depend heavily upon equity capital to finance its activities.
+The Company may pursue debt financing in the medium term if it is able to procure same on terms more favorable than the available equity financing.
 However, there can be no assurance the Company will be able to obtain any required financing in the future on acceptable terms.